 Rob’s wife is an actress named Mary Ellen Trainor.
 He married her a few weeks after the release of his second flop – Used Cars.
 She wasn’t in the movie but she would later appear in some of his other movies – Romancing the Stone, Back to the Future Part II, Death Becomes Her and Forrest Gump.
-She was in Spielberg’s The Goonies, which was referenced in Tom Wilson’s memoir as being expected to be bigger than BTTF.
+She was in Spielberg’s The Goonies, which was referenced in Wilson’s memoir as being expected to be bigger than BTTF.
 As for the other photo, Eric is with Bridget Fonda.
 She was his girlfriend at the time.
-She had just completed a starring role in a film with his ex-girlfriend.
-The film was Single White Female.
+She had just completed a starring role in a movie with his ex-girlfriend.
+The movie was Single White Female.
 The ex was Jennifer Jason Leigh.
-Bridget’s relationship with Eric began in 1990 and ended in 1998, which he had alluded to in his article about being a director – where he claimed that the number of `80s directors who properly directed him could be counted on one hand.
+Bridget’s relationship with Eric began in 1990 and ended in 1998, which he had alluded to in his article about being a director (where he claimed that the number of `80s directors who properly directed him could be counted on one hand).